alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-28-the-etiquette-messenger-followed-when-visiting-graves.md

 locale: en
 lang: en
 group4: true
-excerpt: "The dead people should not be asked or sought as intercessors as this is one of the avenues that lead to Shirk or polytheism."
+summary: "The dead people should not be asked or sought as intercessors as this is one of the avenues that lead to Shirk or polytheism."
 ---

 ### Question: